thegostep/flashtoken/README.md

 ## Create Flash Token

-To wrap any ERC20 token as a flash token, call `createFlashWrap(address token)` on the `FlashTokenFactory`.
+To wrap any ERC20 token as a flash token, call `createFlashToken(address token)` on the `FlashTokenFactory`.
 The factory is inspired by the clone factories of the [Erasure Protocol](https://github.com/erasureprotocol/erasure-protocol).

 ## Warning